 Interest rates are slowly rising for the first time in years, but what does it actually mean?
-Higher interest rates aren’t usually good, but contrary to popular belief, rising interest rates aren’t bad.
+Higher interest rates aren’t usually good.
+Higher interest rates can change the cost of borrowing money, saving money and much more.
+However, contrary to popular belief, rising interest rates aren’t all bad.

 Are Rising Interest Rates Good Or Bad?